-The city of Harlem was founded in 1870 and gained its name from visitors from New York City, who saw a resemblance to Harlem, a neighborhood in New York City known for it's connection to the elite of the city.
+The City of Harlem (Map 2.6) was founded in 1870 and gained its name from visitors from New York City, who saw a resemblance to Harlem, a neighborhood in New York City known for it's connection to the elite of the city.
 In the late 1880s early 1900s, Harlem absorbed the nearby communities of Saw Dust and Cerlastae.
-By 1913 the town was booming with a new oil/fertilizer plant, the Columbia Opera House, Hicks Hotel, electric lighting, two drugstores, three meat markets, two gin mills, three hardware stores, two grocery stores, two clothing stores, a newspaper, and a routine passenger train that passed daily.
-In 1917 a fire broke out and cost a great deal of damage to both the plant and the opera house.
+By 1913 the city was booming with a new oil/fertilizer plant, the Columbia Opera House, Hicks Hotel, electric lighting, two drugstores, three meat markets, two gin mills, three hardware stores, two grocery stores, two clothing stores, a newspaper, and a routine passenger train that passed daily.
+In 1917 a fire broke out and caused a great deal of damage to both the plant and the opera house.
 Most of the town's roads would remain unpaved up until the early 1940s.
 You could tell a lot about a resident's personal wealth if he or she lived in a house in front of a paved road.

-The town would focus its efforts on being known as a railway town.
-This would prove to be fruitful through the 1930s to the 1960s with the Georgia Railroad Depot that was built in 1896 being torn down in 1965 marking the beginning of the end for this way of life.
-The last passenger train would visit Harlem on May 6th, 1983 marking an end of an age.
+As time passed, the city focused its efforts on being known as a railway destination.
+This proved to be fruitful from the 1930s to the1960s, until the 1896 Georgia Railroad Depot was torn down in 1965.
+This marked the beginning of the end for this way of life.
+The last passenger train would visit Harlem on May 6th, 1983.